diimdeep/1P2KeePass/README.md

-1P2KeePass Plugin for KeePass to import from 1Password Interchange Format (1pif).
+Plugin for KeePass 2.x to import from 1Password Interchange Format (1pif).

+Tested with 1Password 4.1.2 and KeePass 2.25

+#### Structure

 **PluginSrc** project is core of plugin, produces plugin .dll.
 **Loader** project is for debugging.
 It is coping plugin .dll to KeePassDistribution\ where KeePass.exe should be located.